Bare Root Plants – everything you need to know

 How do you send bare root plants?

 We send our bare root plants wrapped in moistened hemp fibre wrapped in biodegradable glassine paper.
 The moist hemp fibre prevents the roots from drying out and the glassine paper helps keeps the moisture in, preventing your box from turning into a soggy mess.
-The hemp fibre can be composted or used as a mulch to help protect your new plants from frost.
+The hemp fibre can be composted or used as a mulch to help protect your new plants from frost (more on that below).

 How long will it take to receive my bare root plants?